Private Pilot (Helicopter) Package – $30,255 (estimation)

 Now is the best time to fulfill your dream of becoming a pilot.
 It really is simple, and we are here to guide you through the process.
 In as little as 12 weeks you could be a private pilot.

 Choice Aviation has several paths to accommodate just about anyone’s schedule, budget and goals.
-Our combination of professional Flight Instructors and well maintained aircraft make Choice Aviation the perfect place to let you dreams take flight.
+Our combination of professional Flight Instructors and well maintained aircraft makes Choice Aviation the perfect place to let you dreams take flight.

 Our FAA approved Part 141 Private Pilot flight training package includes the following: